Ezequiel92/BibliographyFormatter/README.md

 - If a DOI and an URL are present, the DOI takes precedent over the URL.
 - The parser may get confused by special escaped symbols, i.e. `{symbol}`, introducing spurious white spaces.
 My recommendation is to avoid them, as if you are using a modern LaTeX distribution with the correct configuration, it should be able to display them directly.

 ### ‼️ You should always check the resulting file for mistakes or missing data.
-The goal of the script is to format the entries, so incorrect or invalid data may produce no warning.
+The goal of the script is to format the entries, so incorrect or invalid data in the source files may produce no warning.

 ## 🛠️ Usage